-The better you play, the greater chance you have of winning.
+• The better you play, the greater chances to win.

 We can use ONE OF and a PLURAL NOUN to refer to one amongst a superlative group.

 - It's one of our biggest investors. - This is one of our greatest achievements.